PRTG Manual: PRTG Housekeeping

 - Check if the customer contact details (including VAT identification number) that Paessler has from you are still valid.
 If you need to update your data, do not hesitate to contact us.

-- If you use your own SSL certificate and not the default Secure Sockets Layer (SSL) certificate delivered with PRTG, check if your certificate is still valid.
+- If you use your own SSL certificate and not the default SSL certificate of PRTG, check if your certificate is still valid.

-- Regularly check our Paessler Blog and/or subscribe to our weekly newsletter to stay up to date regarding PRTG and other IT-related content.
+- Regularly check the Paessler Blog and/or subscribe to our weekly newsletter to stay up to date regarding PRTG and other IT-related content.

 License and Version Check